nhantrichuyenanh/win-11-ofb/⛁/BrowserModification.md

 browser.search.region = US [set country code to your preference] devtools.f12_enabled = false [false if not using dev tools] accessibility.force_disabled = 1 [support.mozilla.org/kb/accessibility-features-firefox]
-network.captive-portal-service.enabled = false [idc about free wifi] network.notify.checkForProxies = false
-browser.tabs.unloadOnLowMemory = true
+network.captive-portal-service.enabled = false [if you always use your home/office internet, use a VPN, or care about privacy] network.notify.checkForProxies = false browser.tabs.unloadOnLowMemory = true
 media.hardware-video-decoding.force-enabled = true